GridWorldUtilities and JumpingCritter free response answer 4

-The GridWorldUtilities and JumpingCritter problem from the 2011 AP Computer Science Exam is typical of free response problems that test GridWorld: The AP Computer Science Case Study.
+The GridWorldUtilities and JumpingCritter problem from the 2013 AP Computer Science Exam is typical of free response problems that test GridWorld: The AP Computer Science Case Study.
 The problem requires you to loop through each location in a bounded grid.
 The problem also requires you to extend the Critter class, determine which methods to override, and implement the entire subclass.

 GridWorldUtilities & JumpingCriter is #3 from the from the 2013 AP Computer Science A Free Response problems.

-GridWorldUtilities Part (a): getEmptyLocations
+Part (a) getEmptyLocations method

 public static ArrayList<Location> getEmptyLocations(Grid<Actor> grid)